emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

    # Max textual content length
    play.http.parser.maxMemoryBuffer: 256kB

-If you feel that these should be updated, edit /etc/thehive/application.conf file and update these parameters accordingly.
+If you feel that these should be updated, edit /etc/energysoar-base/application.conf file and update these parameters accordingly.

 .. tip::

    If you are using a NGINX reverse proxy in front of Energy SOAR, be aware that it doesn't distinguish between text data and a file upload.

-   So, you should also set the client_max_body_size parameter in your NGINX server configuration to the highest value among the two: file upload and text size defined in TheHive application.conf file.
+   So, you should also set the client_max_body_size parameter in your NGINX server configuration to the highest value among the two: file upload and text size defined in EnergySOAR Base application.conf file.

 Manage configuration files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Energy SOAR uses HOCON as configuration file format.
-This format gives enough flexibility to structure and organise the configuration of Energy SOAR.
+Energy SOAR Base uses HOCON as configuration file format.
+This format gives enough flexibility to structure and organise the configuration of Energy SOAR Base.

-TheHive is delivered with following files, in the folder `/etc/thehive`:
+Energy SOAR Base is delivered with following files, in the folder `/etc/energysoar-base`:

 `logback.xml` containing the log policy

 `secret.conf` containing a secret key used to create sessions.
 This key should be unique per instance (in the case of a cluster, this key should be the same for all nodes of this cluster)
 `application.conf`

 HOCON file format let you organise the configuration to have separate files for each purpose.
-It is the possible to create a /etc/thehive/application.conf.d folder and have several files inside that will be included in the main file `/etc/thehive/application.conf`.
+It is the possible to create a /etc/energysoar-base/application.conf.d folder and have several files inside that will be included in the main file `/etc/energysoar-base/application.conf`.

 At the end, the following configuration structure is possible:

 .. code-block::

-   /etc/thehive
+   /etc/energysoar-base
    |-- application.conf
    |-- application.conf.d
    |   |-- secret.conf